Clinical Trial of Inhaled Molgramostim Nebulizer Solution in Autoimmune Pulmonary Alveolar Proteinosis (aPAP) (IMPALA-2)

 Time Frame: From Baseline to Week 48

-The SGRQ includes questions related to three components: Activity (activities that cause or are limited by breathlessness), Impact (social functioning and psychological disturbances resulting from airway disease), and Symptoms (respiratory symptoms, their frequency and severity).
+The Saint Georges Respiratory Questionnaire (SGRQ) is designed to measure respiratory health impairment.
+The scale includes questions related to three components: Activity (activities that cause or are limited by breathlessness), Impact (social functioning and psychological disturbances resulting from airway disease), and Symptoms (respiratory symptoms, their frequency and severity).
 The questionnaire has a recall period of 4 weeks for Symptoms, whereas Activity and Impact components address the subject's current state.
-The subjects will be asked to grade their current health on a 5-point scale (very poor, poor, fair, good, or very good).
+SGRQ scored on a 0-100 scale with lower scores indicating better respiratory health.

 From Baseline to Week 48